 The following are the reasons why management will want to prepare a budgeted BS:

-- It helps to identify any unfavourable financial transactions that a company may want to get rid of.
+- It helps identify any unfavorable financial transactions that a company may want to get rid of.

 - It also ensures the mathematical accuracy of other schedules or inputs.